Image Matching by Bare Homography: Evaluation

 \subsubsection{Planar dataset}

-according to Fig.~\ref{planar_res} Slime coverage is almost the same of that provided LoFTR-based methods, i.e. LoFTR, SE2-LoFTR, QuadTree Attention and Matchformer.
-Together with ECO-TR, all the former methods get a coverage of about 35\%, surpassed only by DKM which achieves a coverage of about 45\%.
-In order, SuperGlue, DISK, Hz$^+$ and Key.Net coverage is placed in a range between 25-30\%, while RootSIFT has the lowest coverage around 10\%.
-It ca be also observed that RANSAC decreases coverage by about 5\% with respect to raw matches.
+According to Table~\ref{result_plot} the coverage of Slimed Hz$^+$ is almost the same of that provided by LoFTR-based architectures, i.e. LoFTR, SE2-LoFTR, QuadTree Attention and Matchformer.
+Together with ECO-TR, all the above methods get a coverage of about 35\%, surpassed only by DKM which achieves a coverage around 45\%.
+In order, the coverages of SuperGlue, DISK, Hz$^+$ and Key.Net, the last two slimed or not, are placed in a range between 25-30\%, while RootSIFT has the lowest coverage around 10\% increased to about 20\% when slimed.
+RANSAC decreased the coverage by about 5\% with respect to raw matches, see SM\ref{sm_res1}.

-Concerning the precision, all the methods are over 80\%, with the exception of RootSIFT.
-RootSIFT and DISK appear to be the methods which rely more on RANSAC to boost their results.
-Key.Net, Hz$^+$ and Slime work slightly better than other methods.
-The rank is similar for the accuracy when RANSAC is used.
+Concerning the precision, all the methods are over 80\%, with the exception of the base RootSIFT.
+RootSIFT, slimed or not, and DISK appear to be the methods which rely more on RANSAC to boost their results, see SM\ref{sm_res1}.
+Key.Net and Hz$^+$, both slimed or not, work slightly better than other methods in terms of match precision.
+Slimed RootSIFT boosts the base RootSIFT precision by a 15\%, while Slimed Key.Net slightly decreases the precision of the base Key.Net pipeline.

+Regarding the accuracy, the rank is similar to that obtained in the case of the precision when RANSAC is used.
 Otherwise, LoFTR-based methods, and more in particular RootSIFT, DISK and Hz$^+$, get much lower accuracy values.
-These results are reasonable since both Key.Net, which uses AdaLAM, and Slime implement a local plane-based matching strategy.
+These results are reasonable since both Key.Net, which uses AdaLAM, and the Slime framework implement a local plane-based matching strategy.
 Likely, SuperGlue, ECO-TR and DKM implicitly employ a similar mechanism.
-Slime, Key.Net and Hz$^+$ achieve the highest accuracy level with respect to the others since they are able to deal with non-upright images.
-Their upright counterparts and the remaining methods are unable to deal with this particular image transformation.
+Slimed Hz$^+$, Key.Net and Hz$^+$ achieve the highest accuracy level with respect to the others since they are able to deal with non-upright images.
+Their upright counterparts and the remaining methods are unable to deal with this specific transformation of the image.